antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 * The button below brings you to the form in which you can submit your answers for section 1.3

-<button class="button course googleform" onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLSc0dGfEl9zDS7Yh-ZtrcKAn4IVgcwNxsZKNjQQtTj35JjgQng/viewform?usp=sf_link','_blank');" type="button">Open the form for section 1.3</button>
+<button class="course googleform" onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLSc0dGfEl9zDS7Yh-ZtrcKAn4IVgcwNxsZKNjQQtTj35JjgQng/viewform?usp=sf_link','_blank');" type="button">Open the form for section 1.3</button>
 <br>
 <br>

 ---------
   ![](_static/images/R2d2_logo.png)**What do you note about the morphology of the cell lines?**
 <br><br>
 ---------

 We profiled the mRNA expression of genes using Affymetrix mRNA chips in three of these pairs and of a previously established neuroblastoma cell line that after culturing gave rise to two very divergent phenotypes.
 The resulting gene expression patterns can be used to perform a hierarchical clustering.
 An example of such clustering resulting in an ordered heatmap is provided below